-Each entry in a direct map is an automount or autofs mount point, and the daemon mounts itself at these mount points at startup, and with AutoFS, when autofs is run.
-With autofs, the changes are noted immediately, since it stays in sync with /etc/mtab.
+Each entry in a direct map is an automount or autofs mount point.
+The daemon mounts itself at these mount points at startup; and with AutoFS, when autofs is run.
+With autofs, the changes in the attributes of the map are noted immediately, since it stays in sync with the /etc/mtab file, to add or remove a key from a map, you need to rerun the autofs command.